OpenZeppelin/openzeppelin-confidential-contracts/.changeset/floppy-wasps-clap.md

 'openzeppelin-confidential-contracts': minor
 ---

-`ERC7984CustodianAccess`: Add an extension for ERC7984, which allows each account to add a custodian who is given access to their transfer and balance amounts.
+`ERC7984ObserverAccess`: Add an extension for ERC7984, which allows each account to add an observer who is given access to their transfer and balance amounts.